Patricia Makaure

 Patricia’s research interests are in early child language and literacy development.
 Her areas of expertise include phonological processing and literacy development in monolingual and multilingual children.
 As part of her MA and PhD studies, she produced language and literacy assessment tests in Sepedi (Northern Sotho), one of South Africa’s official languages.Patricia also has a deep passion for Data Science and its application in child language development and acquisition.

-Carmen Coetsee
+Carmen Defty

-Research Assistant: General Linguistics, Stellenbosch University
+Research Coordinator: General Linguistics, Stellenbosch University

-Carmen’s MA focuses on child-directed speech in low SES communities in Stellenbosch.
+Carmen’s MA focused on child-directed speech in low SES communities in Stellenbosch.
 Specifically, the input that Afrikaans infants in these communities receive from caregivers.
 Carmen is a research assistant for the project Understanding Language Input in Early Childhood in South Africa, looking at parent-infant interaction and the immersive language of the infant.
 She previously worked on the Genie Wiley: A case of atypical language acquisition research project.
 Carmen’s research interests include child language and development, language acquisition theories and caregiver-child interactions.